taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Practical Monitoring: Effective Strategies for the Real World by Mike Julian
 - Building Microservices: Designing Fine-Grained Systems by Sam Newman
 - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns
-- The Art of Site Reliability Engineering (SRE) with Azure: Building and Deploying Applications That Endure (2022) by Unai Huete Beloki
+- The Art of Site Reliability Engineering (SRE) with Azure: Building and Deploying Applications That Endure (2nd, 2025) by Unai Huete Beloki
+- Building Secure and Reliable Systems: Best Practices for Designing, Implementing, and Maintaining Systems (2020) by Heather Adkins, Betsy Beyer
+- Becoming SRE: First Steps Toward Reliability for You and Your Organization (2024) by David N. Blank-Edelman

 <br>